Home

 • Other relevant employment, situational, and background factors that affect the earning abilities of the parent.
 This can include things such as immigration status, language barriers, prior job loss due to company downsizing, or caregiving duties that limit the ability to work full-time.

-The new law incorporates multiple new variables that must go into the equation when the courts determine support payment amounts.
+The SB 343 formula incorporates multiple new variables that must go into the equation when the courts determine support payment amounts.
 The guidelines are much more complicated but, at the same time, more accurate.
+SB 343 also changed how add-on costs such as childcare and uninsured medical expenses are divided between parents.
+Instead of the previous 50/50 default, these costs are now generally allocated in proportion to each parent’s income unless the court orders otherwise.
 With these new variables, it makes it just about impossible for the child support amount a parent will be required to pay to be estimated.

 It is hard not only for a parent trying to gauge what their contribution may be but also for the traditional online calculators that attempt to estimate payment amounts.